Do Cellulite Creams Work? And, What Even Is Caffeine Cream?

 Ever wondered what’s actually in your cellulite cream?
 Or whether it actually works?
 There are so many treatments out there on the market, and a lotion seems like one of the easiest options compared to laser therapy or deep tissue massages.
 It's a simple step to get into your daily routine, and takes minimal effort.

 However, how does a cream claim to penetrate into your skin to change the way your fat cells develop or form?
-Cellulite is a completely natural thing which most people have, so do we really need to cream to fix it?
-We've had a think about this, and more, particularly the role of caffeine in some of the newest ones out there.
-So here's the run down on whether they really do work, and how caffeine can potentially diminish your cellulite for good.
+Cellulite is a completely natural thing which most people have, so, do we really need to cream to fix it?

 What is Cellulite?